top of page

 Bennett Persona Jamie_0.5x.jpg

-How Might We How might we create an app for an up and coming artist that allows you to customize the merchandise, displays the different shipping tiers and provides customer support?
+How Might We create an app for an up and coming artist that allows you to customize the merchandise, displays the different shipping tiers and provides customer support?

 Information Architecture